carla-simulator/carla/Docs/benchmark.md

 of frames that the agent needs to keep doing the infraction for it to be counted as another infraction.

-*Frames Skip: It is related to the number of frames you have to skip after a collision or a intersection starts.
+*Frames Skip: It is related to the number of frames that are skipped after a collision or a intersection starts.